medic/cht-docs/content/en/apps/reference/api.md

 Use JSON in the request body to specify a person's details.

-Note: this does not accomodate having a `place` field on your form and will likely be revised soon.
+Note: this does not accommodate having a `place` field on your form and will likely be revised soon.

 ##### Required